-All completed applications received by 11:59 PM EDT on September 23, 2022, will be evaluated competitively against the eligibility requirements and selection criteria.
+Applications will be evaluated competitively against the eligibility requirements and selection criteria.

 IREX reserves the right to verify all information included in the application.
 In the event of a discrepancy, or information is found to be false, the application will be declared invalid and the applicant ineligible.
 Incomplete or late applications will not be considered.
 IREX reserves the right to offer partial funding to selected recipients.

 If applicants submit a time-sensitive application that will require IREX’s review prior to one of the above deadlines, please email REmwf@irex.org immediately after submitting the application so that we can do an on-demand review.